phydev/tcga-supertreat/README.md

 3 - Run `src/main.py`.

 The script will link files and case ids and then filter the entries in the manifest using the provided case ids.
-Then it downloads all the selected files from GDC and stores in `data/`.
+Then it downloads all selected files from GDC and stores in `data/`.